Guide

 IR35 is UK legislation that determines whether contractors should pay tax as employees or self-employed individuals.
 It prevents contractors from avoiding employee tax rates while doing the same work as permanent staff.

-The tax gap problem: Employees pay Income Tax and National Insurance through PAYE, while limited company directors can choose how they pay themselves.
+The tax gap problem: Employees pay Income Tax and National Insurance through PAYE, while directors of the UK's more than 5.4 million limited companies can choose how they pay themselves.
 This creates different tax bills for the same work.

 HMRC's solution: IR35 ensures fair taxation by classifying some contractor arrangements as employment for tax purposes.
 Contractors outside IR35 continue paying tax through their limited company.
 Those inside IR35 pay tax like employees.